vanHeemstraSystems/story-management/300/999/README.md

 What does **definition of ready** mean?
 It means that the user story or product backlog item meets a set of team-established criteria as to whether the story is ready for a sprint.
 These criteria are typically things like small enough to fit in a sprint, has acceptance criteria, and so on.

+You can think of a definition of ready as a big, burly bouncer standing at the door of the iteration.
+Just as a bouncer at a nightclub only lets certain people in—the young, the hip, the stylishly dressed—our definition-of-ready bouncer only allows certain user stories to enter the iteration.

 MORE ...

 ## 1300 - Definition of Done (DoD)